QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.md

 	And compare it the value to `148A2A993F0C746B48FA6C5C9A5D1B504E09A7CFBA3FB931A4DCF86FDA4EC9B1` (**it has to exactly match for security reasons**).
 If it matches, feel free to continue the installation.
 If not, repeat the download to make sure it was not corrupted due to a network problem.
 If keeps on not matching it might be an attacker attempting to do something nasty to your system -- Ask for support.

-    > **Note**: this is a workaround for installing the qubes windows tools on windows 10 since the standard way is broken.
+    **Note**: This is a workaround for installing the qubes windows tools on windows 10 since the standard way is broken.

  7. Install Qubes Windows Tools 4.0.1.3 by starting `qubes-tools-4.0.1.3.exe`, not selecting the `Xen PV disk drivers` and the `Move user profiles` (which would probably lead to problems in Windows, anyhow).
 If during installation, the Xen driver requests a reboot, select "No" and let the installation continue - the system will be rebooted later.